mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Do the induction for the properties ignored
 - :heavy_check_mark: Apply everything on the examples of quickcheck (github)
 - :heavy_check_mark: Make a report/table on the proofs done until now
 - [..]
 Redefine Eq == and rewrite properties, then prove them
   - [..]
+Create bug issues to show why reflecting mRotL,mRotR doesn't work
+- [..]
 Solve the Heap proofs (try the refined data-type to ease the proofs)

+### 2) Design the tool and implement it

 - [..]
-Add more examples to try the tool on

-### 2) Design the tool and implement it
+Check Template Haskell and GHC Plugin

 ### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)